This article contains Frequently Asked Questions (FAQ) relating to Astrato and covers a range of general and technical topics.

 A workspace where you can build fully customizable dashboards - no coding required.

-Modelling with the Data View Editor, adding any joins you need, again with no coding required.
+Modeling with the Data View Editor, adding any joins you need, again with no coding required.

 Direct access to the cloud for constant data updates, supporting live analysis with synchronized security and governance, including Enterprise Authentication options.